vmware-tanzu/tanzu-dev-portal/content/guides/cert-manager-gs/index.md

 ## Prerequisites

-* A Kubernetes cluster – This guide assumes you are using a [VMware Tanzu Community Edition](https://tanzucommunityedition.io/) cluster.
-It has all the software you will be using as packages.
-However, guidance will be provided for other cluster types.
+* A Kubernetes cluster
 * [Docker](https://docs.docker.com/get-docker/) installed –  or have a tool like `getent` to get an IP address from a load balancer.

-### Optional: For a non–Tanzu Community Edition Cluster

-If you’re not using a Tanzu Community Edition cluster, you can still use its package repository with your cluster.
-To install it that way, you will need the Carvel tool, [kapp-controller](https://carvel.dev/kapp-controller/).
+Add the package repository with your cluster.
+To install it, you will need the Carvel tool, [kapp-controller](https://carvel.dev/kapp-controller/).

 To install `kapp-controller`, follow the [Getting Started with kapp-controller guide](/guides/kubernetes/kapp-controller-gs/) and use the [Package Consumption section](/guides/kubernetes/kapp-controller-gs/) for the packages you install in this guide.

 ## Install cert-manager

-cert-manager is available within Tanzu Community Edition and will often be one of the first packages you install in a cluster.

 1. Add the package repository.